 In 1957, EIS officers continued to demonstrate the importance of a national surveil-lance system as the country struggled to respond to the Asian flu epidemic.
 Today, EIS officers research infectious, chronic, and occupation-related illnesses while providing assistance around the world to government health departments struggling to understand disease outbreaks.

-So, what does this have to do with analytics?
-The key to making analytics valuable to an organization requires managers to apply surveillance techniques, first proven effective by EIS officers 60 years ago, to their reports.
+What does this have to do with analytics?
+The key to making analytics valuable to an organization requires managers to apply surveil-lance techniques, first proven effective by EIS officers 60 years ago, to their reports.

 The power of data analytics software combined with the abundance of data sets creates an environment where the volume of reports overwhelms the ability of managers to parse the reports to obtain valuable, actionable information.

 Therefore, analytics software presents a growing ever-present danger to organizations that do not understand how to best utilize the reports generated.
 Careful governance rules must be followed to best use the software to improve quality of care and reduce costs.

 Set objectives: Effective data governance requires that an overall objective for the analytics be set in advance of running reports.
 Organizations need to consider the purpose of the reports and the expected outcome.
 Objectives include items such as improvements in medication error rates, length of stay, operating room time for hip replacement surgery, and emergency ward wait times.